 Text copied to clipboard!

-• State licensure in Audiology.
+• State licensure to practice audiology.

-• Experience working with children and adolescents.
+• Experience working with children or in educational settings preferred.

-• Excellent communication and interpersonal skills.
+• Strong communication and interpersonal skills.

-• Knowledge of relevant laws and regulations.
+• Knowledge of special education laws and regulations.

 Potential interview questions